 - SMB connections to the servers you configure.
 These are used to browse and stream your own music files.
 Requests only go to the servers you specify.

-- Deezer artist-image lookup (optional, OFF by default): if you turn on
+- Deezer artist-image lookup (SMB shares only, optional, OFF by default):

-"Fetch artist images from Deezer" in Settings, the app sends the artist name from your
+if you turn on "Fetch artist images (SMB shares)" in Settings, the app sends the artist

-music library to Deezer's public API (
+name from your music library to Deezer's public API (

 What we do not do